 There are a lot of things in this world that annoy me.
 Chris Brown.
 Steve Harvey suits and letting a good twist-out go to waste because I undid the twists prematurely.
 Man, that last one is always a tough one.
 And then there’s Bob Whitfield.
 Don’t be alarmed if you don’t know the name.
 I wouldn’t expect you to recognize him, as the most basic of f**kbois tend to be forgettable.

-On last night’s episode of Real Housewives of Atlanta, as the group headed to a couple’s outing in Maui, Bob began to reminisce on he and Shereé’s relationship post their separation.
+On last night’s episode of Real Housewives of Atlanta, as the group headed to a couple’s outing in Maui, Bob began to reminisce on his and Shereé’s relationship post their separation.

 “After we split, we went on a trip to Las Vegas and I was driving and she fell asleep and I was like.
 ‘It would be easy for me to take the seat belt off of you and hit the brakes so she can fly her ass through the window,'” he said.
 Quickly adding, “I never hit her.”